dapr/docs/howto/setup-secret-store/azure-keyvault.md

 This section walks you through how to enable an Azure Key Vault secret store to store a password to securely access a Redis state store in Standalone mode.

-1. Create a `components` directory in your app root
+1. Create a components directory in your application root

+All Actions components are stored in a directory called 'components' below at application root.
+Create this directory.

 ```bash
 mkdir components
 ```

-2. Copy downloaded PFX cert from your Azure Keyvault Certificate Vault into `./components` or the secure location in your local disk
+2. Copy downloaded PFX cert from your Azure Keyvault Certificate Vault into `./components` or a secure location in your local disk

+3. Create a file called azurekeyvault.yaml in the components directory

-3. Create a file called azurekeyvault.yaml in the components directory with the content below
+Now create an Actions azurekeyvault component.
+Create a file called azurekeyvault.yaml in the components directory with the content below

 ```yaml
 apiVersion: actions.io/v1alpha1